 Benchmarking should be used to compare with other projects.
 A wide range of comparators should be used to identify where improvements can be made.
-To achieve continuous improvement requires individuals and teams who do not quietly accept the status quo, but constantly look for opportunities for improvement.
-It is important to measure performance at agreed intervals and to feed back the results to the project team.
-This is not necessarily easy but is essential.
-Simple measures can be used as a starting point, developing and refining them as the project proceeds.
+To achieve continuous improvement, requires individuals and teams to constantly explore opportunities.
+It is essential to measure performance at agreed intervals and to report on the results to the project team.
+Simple measures can be used as a starting point, where they can be continually developed and refined as the project progresses.